 Includes review of educational records and discussion with parents.
 May result in recommendations for additional educational services (e.g., 504 Plan, IEP), scheduling a comprehensive evaluation, or referrals.

 May include consultation, record review, discussion, formal neuropsychological or psychological evaluation, deposition, fact witness or expert testimony.
-Services offered for young children through adulthood.
+I have extensive IME experience with young children through adulthood.
 Please send a message to discuss.

 Welcome and thank you for your interest in my services.
-I have availability in approximately February/March 2023.
+I generally have availability in approximately 3 months.
 Please send a message including details about your needs.
 Thank you.